cefriel/coney/README.md

 # Coney - Community Edition

+⚠️ The Community Edition of Coney is NO LONGER BEING DEVELOPED but we do our best to provide bug fixing/support when possible.
+You can find more information on the commercial version at [coney.cefriel.com](https://coney.cefriel.com/) or below in this README.

 Coney is a complete toolkit developed by [Cefriel](https://www.cefriel.com/) for CONversational survEYs offering components to design and administer surveys, and to analyse data.

 <p align="left"><img src="/coney-community.png" alt="Coney components" width="600"></p>